bios62/meetups/README.md

 If you will use SODA interface

-//#define OSDA needs to be changed to #define SODA
+//#define SODA needs to be changed to #define SODA

-String URL="Your API URL"
+String sodaUrl="Your SODA API URL";
+String uidSODA="database username";
+String pwdSODA="Database Password";

+If you use traditional REST ORDS interface
+Make sure //#define SODA is unset change
+String url="Your ORDS URL";

 Recent changes: